cogtoolslab/cogtoolslab.github.io/_pages/about.md

 Our lab employs converging approaches from cognitive science, computational neuroscience, and artificial intelligence to reverse engineer the human cognitive toolkit, especially how people use physical representations of thought — such as [sketches](https://www.nature.com/articles/s44159-023-00212-w) and prototypes — to learn, communicate, and solve problems.

+Our work is generously supported by the National Science Foundation, Office of Naval Research, Stanford Human-Centered AI Institute, Stanford Accelerator for Learning, and Adobe.

 <!-- ![](/images/misc/geisel_library.jpg) -->

 ![](/images/misc/stanford_oval.jpeg)